 People often stress about if they should add gratuity to the cost of moving day.
 It can be hard to determine exactly how much to tip movers, especially when movers go above and beyond their expected duties.
-Want to know the right amount to tip a moving crew?
+Want to know the right amount to tip a moving crew in 2019?

 A tip is simply an extra way to say thank you and show the crew your appreciation.
 The final tab is not always the best way to determine gratuity.
 In fact, there are multiple ways to calculate an appropriate tip for a moving crew.